TimMilesCox/RTA1/README.txt

 Another 4000 instructions run Telnet, MIB-II + snmpv1, a simple HTTP server, and an online floating point server program

 RTA1 is intended to work very fast without having operand cache

 The large array of scratch registers is organised as an internal stack

-Symmetric multiprocessors can be configured without any coherency electronics for data cache
+RTA1 SMP scalability has a vast lateral dimension, without expensive electronic co-ordination.
+The internal stack minimises storage reads and writes without any operand cache